cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 }
 ```

-Note that this format is identical to the one used by the /import-workflow
-endpoint except that the `user` and `email` fields have been added to allow
-notifications to be generated automatically.
-If either of these fields is
-missing or empty, a notification will not be sent even if the deployed component
+If either the `user` or `email` fields is missing or empty, a notification will not be sent even if
-is imported successfully.
+the tool is imported successfully.

-The response body for this service contains a success flag along with a brief
-description of the reason for the failure if the deployed components can't be
+The response body for this service contains a brief description of the reason for the failure if the
-imported.
+tools can't be imported.

 Here's an example of a successful import:

 ```
 $ curl -sd '
 {
-    "components": [
+    "tools": [
         {
             "name": "foo",
             "location": "/usr/local/bin",